th3conc3pt3ur/twitch-idle/README.md

 # Twitch Idle
 Always wanted to be a famous streamer ?
-Try it on thsi idle like game and be the N° 1 on Twitch !
+Try it on this idle like game and be the N° 1 on Twitch !

 # TODO
 -